jasonkamin/OverlapTool/README.md

 '--customrootpath' point to your preferred root installation

-'--SetAllEvtSizes' integer that will be used for the average event size of all paths.
+'--SetAllEvtSizes' integer that will be used for the average event size of all paths (and you don't need to supply a last column in the input file).

 '--debug', if this is *not* set to 0 then the .C(.h) MakeClass files will be generated but *not* run (you can do it by hand).